 Land Trust for Louisiana is guided by the Land Trust Alliance’s Standards and Practices.;For more than 25 years the Land Trust Alliance has been working with the national conservation community.

-Land Trust for Louisiana is a 501(c)(3) non-profit land conservation organization dedicated to preserving valuable natural lands in rural areas and urban communities of Louisiana through donations, purchases and conservation servitudes.
+Land Trust for Louisiana (LTL) is a 501(c)(3) non-profit land conservation organization dedicated to preserving valuable natural lands in rural areas and urban communities of Louisiana through donations, purchases and conservation servitudes.
 We aim to protect the state’s unique natural areas so that everyone, now and forever, will have beautiful natural spaces in which to live and play, not only in the countryside but in our cities and towns as well.
 LTL is accredited by the national Land Trust Alliance Commission and is state certified by the Louisiana Department of Natural Resources.